khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_programs.md

 ## Model

-### model_stdp_multisens.m
+### model_stdp.m

 Main program to generate data.
 Set the constants and flags in the header, then run it from the console in a cycle.
 It would generate a bunch of files, name them according to the YYMMDDhhmmss convention, and save them in a certain folder.

-The model is called *multisens* because it supports multisensory activation, at least to some extent, and to test the effects of multisensory experience in development was one of the ideas for the project.
-Later, I had to constrain the scope of the project, as it was getting too unwieldy, so at least as of Sep 2018 multisensory activation is not in the paper.
-But theoretically it is implemented in the model, and can be turned on.
+The model technically supports multisensory activation, at least to some extent, as to test the effects of multisensory experience in development was one of the ideas for the project.
+This analysis was however left out of scope for the project, as it was getting too unwieldy.

 ### model_stdp_tester.m